Saturday, August 05, 2023

 We welcome the diversity of human experience, yes - but as individuals and as universal themes - not simply as members of identity groups, which is limiting.
 Most identity groups are unchangeable.
 If we see people firstly according to their identity group, we are judging them, paraphrasing Martin Luther King, not according to the content of their character but by the colour of their skin.
 We would do better to judge people according to what they do rather than who they are by accident of birth or some other self-declared identity.
 We could empower students not on the basis of their identity but on the basis of their actions.
 It is likely parents in Australia will also complain to schools or withdraw their children from public schools if they see this kind of indoctrination occurring.

 The trio of thinkers, Pluckrose, Lindsay and Boghossian, have some suggestions: Challenge new definitions.
 Apply science and reason in categorisations.
 Apply logic.
 Ask for evidence.
 Acknowledge facts.
 Apply Socratic enquiry.
 Ask what is true and what is objectively, materially, concretely real.
 Keep conversations respectful and open.
 Listen and consider.
 Individuals should not be compelled to represent their identity groups.
 We think better collaboratively so no idea should be taboo or censored but should be tested amongst others.
 Don’t be cynical.
 Support liberalism.
-Liberalism has provided us with real progress through the civil rights movement, gay pride, and second wave feminism.
+Liberalism has provided us with real progress through the civil rights movement, women's rights and gay rights.

 My own research aims to create resources to support the teaching of English without applying identity politics.
 I aim to create an Ovarian Poetics - looking to ancient literature to draw threads currently ignored or forgotten that refocus how we can understand and appreciate texts, arguing that we don't need to apply postmodern theories based upon French Philosophy, as we can find permissions and frameworks for literary creation, appreciation and analysis from the ancient Greeks and Romans.
 We can consider ancient ways of knowing and understanding, including ancient memory devices, and how we can use these to teach and learn today.
 We can reference texts written by a range of people over time and place.
 We can teach based on our shared humanity and freedom of the individual within a secular liberal democracy.
 We would do well to return to the principles of primary school debates and high school essays: define your terms, present a logical argument supported by evidence, and be respectful.
 We can be empathetic and use our imaginations.
 Yes, texts are tools to think with, but we need more utensils than grievance studies approaches to do literature well.
 We may need to agree that ‘critical thinking’ has been defined under these theories and should be renamed, as for our use in teaching English, perhaps simply as good reading and good thinking.